Dm-code-prog/Shoppigram-API/internal/notifications/templates/en/admin/channel_integration_failure.md

-Something went wrong. @%s was not added to your channel %s.
+Something went wrong. @%s was not integrated into your channel %s.
 Please try again.
-Please make sure that bot is allowed to post and edit messages.
+Make sure that bot is allowed to post and edit messages.